martppa/kthot/README.md

 println(syntax) // --> let string_1 = "Juan"
 ```

-**Fancy:**
+**Dsl builders:**

-The fancy way looks simpler and closer to what JavaScript syntax would look like.
+This way looks simpler and closer to what JavaScript syntax would look like.

 ```kotlin
 val constBoolean = Const { JsBoolean.ref() } `=` true